qunfengdong/MicroGMT/README.md

 * Region file and fasta assembly file with selected strains/IDs
 * ID lists to extract strains/IDs from fasta assembly file and region file.
 * Log file.
-* analysis_utilities.py reformatting output: tab delimited file with one mutation per line ("chr pos gene_id gene_name mutation strain_ID region")
+* analysis_utilities.py reformatting output: tab delimited file with one mutation per line ("chr pos gene_id gene_name mutation strain_ID region").
+Please see the provided sample outputs in "test_dataset" folder as examples.
-* analysis_utilities.py finding unique mutation output: tab delimited file with one mutation per line ("strain_ID region chr pos gene_id gene_name mutation")
+* analysis_utilities.py finding unique mutation output: tab delimited file with one mutation per line ("strain_ID region chr pos gene_id gene_name mutation").
+Please see the provided sample outputs in "test_dataset" folder as examples.

 ## The pre-built summary tables for SARS-CoV-2
 The pre-built summary tables contain mutation and region information of 29896 SARS-CoV-2 sequences downloaded from [GISAID](https://www.gisaid.org/) on May 20, 2020 (please note that the "/"s in strain IDs are replaced by "_").
 Just unzip them and use.
 Utility scripts are provided to analyze them, combine them with user-made summary tables, or remove strains from them.